Shadows cast by a class of rotating black bounces with an anisotropic fluid: Rotating black bounces with an anisotropic fluid

 where $d\Omega^2=d\theta^2+\sin^2\theta\,d\phi^2$ is the standard line element on a unit 2-sphere and the functions $G(r)$, $F(r)$, and $H(r)$ are given by

-representing a black bounce (traversable or not, depending on the presence of horizons) with a throat radius $l$.
+representing a black bounce (i.e. non-singular black hole or traversable wormhole, depending on the values of the parameters) with mass $m$ and throat radius $l$.
 Given the form of $\rho(r)$, we will restrict our attention to cases with $\omega>-1$, which lead to a decreasing energy density.
 Note also that the metric (\ref{lessa_olmo_metric}) is asymptotically flat if $\omega>0$ (with $\omega\neq1/2$).
 Therefore, we will focus exclusively on the cases with $\omega>0$.
-This includes the Reissner-Nordström metric, which is the particular case we get for $\omega=1$, $l=0$, and identifying $\rho_0$ with the square of charge.
+This includes the Reissner-Nordström metric, which is the particular case we get for $\omega=1$, $l=0$, and identifying $\rho_0$ with the square of the electric charge.

-The rotating counterpart of the metric (\ref{lessa_olmo_metric}) can be obtained by using the Azreg-A\"{i}nou procedure (Refs. \cite{azreg2014a,azreg2014b}), which is a modification of the Newman-Janis algorithm \cite{newman65}.
+The rotating counterpart of the metric (\ref{lessa_olmo_metric}) is obtained by using the Azreg-A\"{i}nou procedure \cite{azreg2014a,azreg2014b}, which is a modification of the Newman-Janis algorithm \cite{newman65}.
 In Boyer–Lindquist coordinates it takes the form

 where the parameter $a$ is the spin of the central object, and the stationary metric functions $\rho^2$, $f$, $\Delta$, and $\Sigma$ can be related to the static metric functions by

 acquiring the form